What does accountability at work mean to you?

 The Britannia dictionary defines accountability as being “required to explain actions or decisions to someone”, or “required to be responsible for something”.

-The kind of workplace accountability we’re talking about goes deeper than that.
+The kind of workplace accountability we’re talking about goes beyond the usual team roles and responsibilities.
 It means showing up and trying your best to accomplish the things you need to do.
 It’s about taking personal responsibility for your work and trusting your teammates.
 It should be something practiced by everyone in an organization, from entry-level right up to the big boss.

 A culture of accountability is found in high-performing teams, where it helps to create better working relationships and improve overall happiness and productivity at work.